Advanced Prompting

 Now, answer: [Your question]

-When to use: When you need reliable, balanced, well-bounded responses.
+Use it when you need reliable, balanced, well-bounded responses.

 Format-First Prompting